Sabakuma/Python_example_project/README.md

-This is th python example project
+This is the python example project